 Bullguard Premium Protection includes the company’s award-winning malware protection as well as a host of other features including parental control and PC optimization.
-Do Bullguard’s add-on features live up to the illustrious reputation of its virus detector?
+And, it's fair to say that even Bullguard’s free version lives up to the illustrious reputation of its virus detector.

 Bullguard’s malware protection has consistently ranked among the best in the industry by leading independent testing laboratories—meanwhile, all my virus and malware samples were flagged by the system in a matter of seconds.

 Quick, full, and custom scanning options are included, along with a quarantine zone where users can release or delete suspicious files.
 One of the nice features of quick scan is that it’s possible to run it in one click right from the dashboard—no second window is even opened, and a progress bar beneath the antivirus icon shows the scan’s progress.

 My test scan took only 90 seconds to run and the detailed log provided scan speed, number of files skipped, and exact completion time.
 I was impressed by how light the scan’s resource footprint was—during both idle operating state and full scanning mode it didn’t take up more than 2% of CPU.